solero11/Med-SOS/tasks/tasks-prd-emergency-medical-assistant.md

   - [ ] 5.3 Ensure all YAML changes (creation, edits, approvals) are logged in `auditLogger.ts`.
   - [ ] 5.4 Implement fallback logic: if no relevant YAML is found, Hermes continues to ask clarifying questions; if still unable to help, responds with the fallback message and triggers a red flag notification to the admin.
   - [ ] 5.5 Write unit tests for admin approval, fallback, and audit logging features.
+  - [ ] 5.6 All unit tests for Admin Approval, Fallback, and Audit Logging Features must pass successfully.